jbailinua/gravhopper/README.md

     cd gravhopper
     python setup.py build_ext --inplace
 ```
-3. Copy the gravhopper directory to wherever you want to use it.
+3. Copy the gravhopper subdirectory to wherever you want to use it.